Let’s be honest. Your Google Classroom is a hot mess.

 Of course, how you use topics on your Google Classroom classwork page will dictate how effective and efficient they are for you.

-Here are three strategies that can help make the most of this useful feature:
+Here are five strategies that can help make the most of Google Classroom:

 If your classwork page were a filing cabinet filled with folders, what would you put on those tabs?